What is Microsoft Azure?

 Azure is a cloud computing platform and online portal that allows you to access and manage cloud services and resources provided by Microsoft.
 These services and resources include storing your data and transforming it according to your needs.
 To access these resources and services, all you need is an active internet connection and the ability to connect to the Azure portal.

-What you should know about Azure:
+What you should know about Azure:-

 Microsoft Azure is an interoperable cloud computing services platform that includes standards-based open source technologies and proprietary solutions from Microsoft and other companies.
 Instead of building an on-premises server installation or renting physical servers in traditional data centers, Azure’s billing structure is based on resource consumption rather than reserved capacity.
 Pricing varies based on different service types, storage types, and the physical location hosting your Azure instances.